inoutgg/jetlog.dart/README.md

 - Built-in support for filtering records
 - Dozens of log record handlers out of the box

-The jetlog package exposes three types of loggers: hierarchical, detached, and noop loggers.
+The strlog package exposes three types of loggers: hierarchical, detached, and noop loggers.

 A hierarchical logger is a tree-like logging structure allowing child loggers to forward records to higher-level loggers, all the way up to the highest-level logger, i.e., the root logger.
 The hierarchy of loggers is defined based on the logger name.
 The name represents a dot-separated string, where each part defines a hierarchy level.